-Leonard performed Suzanne at the Isle of Wight Festival in 1970 during his first tour
+Leonard Performing "Suzanne" at the Isle of Wight Festival in 1970

 Leonard began giving readings of his poetry in small clubs in the neighborhood.
 His studies at McGill continued, and he became a prolific writer of poetry, some of which would later become the lyrics to songs.
 In 1956, he published his first book of poetry, Let Us Compare Mythologies, a year after he had graduated with a B.A. degree.